PragmaticPhil/create_microbit_image/README.md

 Review the animations in-app or on your connected micro:bit (micro:bit must be running the supplied code)

-Copy the Python code - a full and working .py is generated with the animation.
+Copy the Python code - a full and working .py is generated with the animation :)

 -----------------------------------------------------